ChengChen0301/odenet-crowd/README.md

 # odenet_crowd
-This repository contains codes for producing synthetic data, training the model and producing all figures in https://arxiv.org/abs/2210.09602
+This repository contains codes for producing synthetic data, training the model and producing all figures in the article https://arxiv.org/abs/2210.09602

 Process 1: produce the simulation data